powerhouse-inc/analytics-engine/docs-src/source/includes/memory.md

 ## Initialization

 While easy to use, the `MemoryAnalyticsStore` requires an asynchronous initialization step.
 This is for two reasons.
-For one, it needs time to download and initialize the WASM build of SQLite.
-This download is fairly small (~1 MB).
+For one, it needs time to download and initialize the WASM build of Pglite.
+This download is fairly small.
 Additionally, it also needs to initialize the database schema of the in-memory database.
 This is distinct from the <a href="#postgres">Postgres implementation</a>, which assumes a fully-initialized Postgres database already exists.

 > Note that this method is not available on the `IAnalyticsStore` interface, but only on the `MemoryAnalyticsStore` type.